 In our brains, bodies and hearts, trauma triggers a shock that can lead to mental issues in the future.

 Some of the most common Emotional responses

 Most times, we are advised to rely on ourselves as we undergo traumatic distress, but it can be much better said than achieved.
 It’s difficult even to find the courage to raise your leg when it looks like the weight of the earth is on your feet, just to start moving one foot in front of the other.
 In fact, it can be completely exhausting and debilitating at times to find the strength to heal from emotional trauma, but it’s one of the most important things you can do for your well-being.

 Give it Time

-Recovery process is not immediate.
+The recovery process is not immediate.
 Healing takes time.
 It is essential to give yourself the opportunity to focus on what has happened and to encourage yourself to accept your feelings as they are.
-One of the first steps towards healing is processing the memories and finding the time to acknowledge them.
+One of the first steps toward healing is processing the memories and finding the time to acknowledge them.
 Don’t rush it; take as much time as you need.

 Don’t push away your emotions